insidert/insidert/src/content/blog/how-i-built-this-blog.md

 ## Back to Gridsome

 After a while, I wanted to try a new stack.
 Cricling back, I wanted to give Gridsome a try.
-This time, I did not want to have any database connections, any CRUD operations.
+This time, I did not want to have any database connections and CRUD operations.
 I want a simple setup.
 That's where markdown has come.

 The beauty with the markdown is that you don't have to worry about the changes.
 Just edit the file and save.
-SSG will recopile the site and the changes are live.
+SSG will recompile the site and the changes are live.
 It's as simple as that.

-So I started with Gridsome, changed the layouts and also started writing in markdown.
-Simple and powerful.
+I liked the markdown content query with GraphQL.
+It was impressive.

-## Astro
+## Astro (2023)

 I was happy with Gridsome but it's not actively maintained.
-Github is also throwing security issues.
+Github is also throwing security issues in the repo.
 And also I want to try a new technology.
 I considered next.js and tried to implement the blog few times.
 But did not happen.
-Then Astro has come from no-where and people it looked like the prefect tech to try.
+Then I came across Astro.

 It's 2023 and I started this blog again with Astro.
 This time I removed all my previous content and starting fresh.

-## Final thoughts
+This will be my first post in my redesigned blog.

+## Why you should build your blog

 I think everyone should write something to the world and I strongly recommend it.
+Writing clears your mind.
+It's a skill worth having.

-If you are a developer do create a blog on your own.
-It allows for trying different technologies and different approaches which you cannot do that in your job.
+If you are a developer, do create a blog on your own.
+It allows for trying different technologies and different approaches which you cannot do in your job.
 You can make a lot of trial and errors with your website and it costs nothing.

 Expand your technical horizons.